meltwater/awsudo/README.md

 ## Prerequisites

+* This is a bash based package and must therefore be run in a bash environment
 * The [awscli](https://aws.amazon.com/cli/) must be available on the system.
 * The awscli must be [configured](https://docs.aws.amazon.com/cli/latest/reference/configure/index.html) OR appropriate [environment variables are set](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)